-3.2.2.4.3 Phone Contact with Domain Contact
+3.2.2.4.3 Phone Contact with Domain Contact This domain validation method shall not be used.

-3.2.2.4.4 Constructed Email to Domain Contact

-This domain validation method is currently not supported by the CommScope CA.
+3.2.2.4.4 Constructed Email to Domain Contact This domain validation method is currently not supported by the CommScope CA.